Glossary term · T

 Definition

-A trusted third party is a neutral and independent actor whose mission is to secure an exchange between two parties: in electronic signatures, it attests to the identity of signatories, seals the document, time-stamps actions and preserves evidence.
-Historically, notaries played this role for paper deeds.
-In digital, the trusted third party is formalised by the eIDAS regulation in the form of trust service providers (TSP) and their qualified version (QTSP).
+A trusted third party is a neutral and independent actor whose mission is to secure an exchange between two parties: in electronic signature, they attest to signatories'' identity, seal the document, time-stamp actions and preserve evidence.
+Historically, notaries played this role for paper documents.
+In the digital realm, the trusted third party is formalized by the eIDAS regulation as trust service providers (TSP) and their qualified version (QTSP).
 Certyneo acts as a trusted third party by issuing advanced signatures (AES) and can delegate to a partner QTSP to issue qualified signatures (QES).

 Associated guides